jason-m-s/leaguemanager/Specification.md

 While supported in both `/players/` and `/teams/` APIs along with their `/{id}` counterparts, it is advised to not use it in the list views due possible performance reasons of averaging all entries individually (safe to use in `/{id}`)

+**Create, Update and Delete endpoints, while provided as part of the contract, are not fully tested (since they were not part of the requirement).
+Only Read operations over GET are fully supported (along with the token endpoint)**

 ## Authentication

 * Simple token based authentication is implemented (no expiry since this is a demo application)